raqlol/sf-movies/README.md

 Future versions of the project will include Ubers final implementation recommendation for autocomplete of search terms.

-All public work can be found at https://github.com/raqlol/ The final release of San Francisco Movie Locations can be found at http://sfmovies.raqlol.com
+All public work can be found at https://github.com/raqlol/